We are a local pickup only nursery. Please select location at checkout.

 Family: Asteraceae

-Origins/Distribution: Native to Maine.
+Origins/Distribution: Occurs in all of New England and as far south as Georgia.
+Native to Maine.
 These plants were grown from seed collected in New England.

 More: Eurybia divaricata has a pretty white flower that brightens up the shade in late summer.
 The stem has a pronounced "zigzag" which creates a visible rhythm when planted en masse.
 I find the dried seedheads attractive and they hold up surprisingly well in the winter.
 The seed is eaten by small mammals and songbirds.
 This plant looks delicate, but is a strong grower, adaptable, and will self-sow.
 It can weave in and around other woodlanders or make a ground cover for shade if allowed to.
-I also like putting it in smaller bouquets.
+I also like putting it in smaller bouquets both fresh and as a dried seed head.
 Larval host for both the Pearl Crescent, Phyciodes tharos, and the Northern Crescent, Phyciodes cocyta, both of which are present in Maine and feed on the Asteraceae family (there is some controversy as to wether or not these are actually separate species of butterfly, but they don't care and neither does this aster).

 Image credit: Wikimedia Commons